dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/image-source-error-listener.md

 # ImageSourceErrorListener

-The `ImageSourceErrorListener` interface that defines methods for monitoring the errors that occur in the [`ImageSourceAdapter`](image-source-adapter.md).
+The `ImageSourceErrorListener` protocol defines methods for monitoring the errors that occur in the [`ImageSourceAdapter`](image-source-adapter.md).

 ## Definition